CirclesUBI/blockchain-indexer/README.md

 * [IntervalSource](https://github.com/circlesland/blockchain-indexer/blob/main/CirclesLand.BlockchainIndexer/Sources/IntervalSource.cs)
 * [LiveSource (incomplete)](https://github.com/circlesland/blockchain-indexer/blob/main/CirclesLand.BlockchainIndexer/Sources/LiveSource.cs)

+### Download
+The block sources only emit block numbers downstream.
+The next stages download the block with all transactions and also all transaction-receipts.
+Since there seems to be no standard rpc-method to download all receipts for a block, these are downloaded one by one for each transaction.

+### Classify
+This step [classifies](https://github.com/circlesland/blockchain-indexer/blob/997a0b393317882412bd2ad499cf1bdea34f1e0b/CirclesLand.BlockchainIndexer/DetailExtractors/TransactionClassifier.cs#L12) all transactions.
+Classification and extraction are basically the same but are logically split into two stages.

 ### Extractors
-The block sources download complete blocks.
-This way all transactions of a downloaded block could be processed in one go.
-However since there seems to be no standard rpc-method to download all receipts for a block, these are downloaded one by one for each transaction.

-When a block is completely downloaded it is passed downstream to the following extractors which will create 0..n TransactionDetailModels for it:
+All classified transactions are piped through the extractor step which extracts 0..N detail objects for each transaction.
 * [CrcHubTransferDetailExtractor](https://github.com/circlesland/blockchain-indexer/blob/main/CirclesLand.BlockchainIndexer/DetailExtractors/CrcHubTransferDetailExtractor.cs)
 * [CrcSignupDetailExtractor](https://github.com/circlesland/blockchain-indexer/blob/main/CirclesLand.BlockchainIndexer/DetailExtractors/CrcOrganisationSignupDetailExtractor.cs)
 * [CrcOrganisationSignupDetailExtractor](https://github.com/circlesland/blockchain-indexer/blob/main/CirclesLand.BlockchainIndexer/DetailExtractors/CrcOrganisationSignupDetailExtractor.cs)